Robinlovelace/cycle-hire-inclusive/README.md

-Goodman, Green, and Woodcock (2014) found that the scheme has a higher proportion of women than those cycling in London overall (32% vs. 23%), and mentions data from the London Travel Demand Survey (LTDS) showing that low income groups tend make more journeys by foot and bus than underground, implying huge potential for bikeshare in low income areas.
+Goodman, Green, and Woodcock (2014) found that the scheme has a higher proportion of women than those cycling in London overall (32% vs. 23%), and mentions data from the London Travel Demand Survey (LTDS) showing that low income groups tend to make more journeys by foot and bus than underground, implying huge potential for bikeshare in low income areas.

 The Santander Cycles customer survey (TNS 2017), the sixth wave